grebtsew/Google_Search_in_python3/README.md

 # Google_Search_in_python3
 There are several different google search library for python out there.
-This repo uses some of them to create a more generic search function.
+In this repo I use some of them to create a more easy to use and generic search function and download ability.

 # Purpose
-The reason I want to be able to preform searches through a search engine is to create datasets for machine learning.
+The reason I want to be able to preform searches through a search engine is to create large datasets for machine learning.
+Mainly I created this repo to make the google search calls easier to use, by setting alot of the default parameters.
 Both textual and images.
-I will probably be reusing some code from this repo in future development.
+I will probably reuse some code from this repo in future development.
 If no intrest is shown to this repo it will probably be removed from github eventually, to merge it with a larger project.

 # How to use
+Copy the "Google_Search_Functions.py" file into your project.
 Try running the test.py file.
 This file contains the following code:
 ```